Malatesta II Malatesta: Biography

 He was the son of Pandolfo I, lord of Pesaro, Fano, Senigallia and Rimini.

 Together with Pandolfo, he participated in the "crusade" declared by Pope John XII against Federico I of Urbino, being protagonist of massacres and ravages.
 He probably took part in the assassination of both Rinaldo da Polenta, lord of Ravenna, and Uberto Malatesta.
 When Pandolfo died in 1326, the seigniory went to his nephew Ferrantino.
 Guastafamiglia obtained Pesaro; later, through a complex series of intrigues, he had the Papal legate ban Ferrantino from Rimini.
-Captured by the Este in the battle of Ferrara (April 14, 1333), Malatesta and Galeotto were freed to fight against the Papal troops.
+Captured by the Este in the battle of Ferrara (April 14, 1333), Malatesta and his brother Galeotto were freed to fight against the Papal troops.
 They reconquered much of Romagna, initially re-establishing Ferrantino in Rimini and capturing Fossombrone and Fano.
 However, they soon imprisoned Ferrantino by treason in the Castle of Gradara, and assumed the dominio of Rimini and its countryside.

-In 1336 Ferrantino was liberated by Nolfo da Montefeltro, and a long war ensued.
+In 1336, Ferrantino was liberated by Nolfo da Montefeltro, and a long war ensued.
 Situation changed when Pisa and the Visconti of Milan declared war to Florence; in 1342 Malatesta and Galeotto were hired to command the Florentine army at the head of 200 men-at-arms, but with scarce success.
-In the same year the two brothers signed a peace with the Pope, being confirmed in their territories: Galeotto had Fano, Malatesta Rimini, while his sons Pandolfo and Malatesta Ungaro were settled in Pesaro.
+In the same year, the two brothers signed a peace with the Pope, being confirmed in their territories: Galeotto had Fano, Malatesta Rimini, while his sons Pandolfo and Malatesta Ungaro were settled in Pesaro.
 However, their treacherous and wavering attitudes were again apparent when they housed King Louis I of Hungary in his campaign in Italy against the Pope.
 When the latter fled to Avignon, they also turned Ghibellines and obtained the title of Imperial vicars, managing soon to capture Ancona, Jesi, Ascoli and Senigallia, and stripping Ferrantino of his last possession, Montiano.